ppandey10/SDODynamics/README.md

 # SDODynamics
-Evolution of the population of scattered disk objects
+This repository focuses on investigating the dynamical structure and evolutionary trends within the population of scattered disk objects (SDOs) in the outer regions of the solar system.
+The primary aim is to analyze the orbital dynamics and understand how these objects interact and evolve over time.
+Special emphasis is placed on identifying potential equilibrium states or asymptotic behaviors within the scattered disk population.